 Carole has been an integral part of Candlelighters since 2009.
 As part of the Finance Team, her responsibilities include banking, purchase ledger, booking holidays for our families and processing online giving.
-Her working days are Monday to Wednesday.
+Her working days are Monday and Tuesday.

 Noemie joined Candlelighters in 2014 as our Events Fundraiser and, in September 2016, we were delighted to welcome her into the Finance Team.
 Her responsibilities include processing donations, banking, purchase ledger and processing Gift Aid.
 Noemie works Monday to Friday.

 Corinne joined the Candlelighters Team in January 2018.
 As part of the HR Team, her responsibilities include providing training, supporting recruitment and developing policies and procedures.
 Her working days are Tuesday to Thursday.